A Survey on Deep Learning Event Extraction: Approaches and Applications: Future Research Trends

-\begin{itemize} \item The event extraction method using BERT has become mainstream at present.
+\myparagraph{Dependency Learning} The event extraction method using BERT has become mainstream at present.
 However, event extraction is different from the task learned by the BERT model in pre-training.
 Argument extraction needs to consider the relationship between the event argument roles to extract different roles under the same event type.
 It requires the event extraction model to learn the syntactic dependencies of the text.
 Therefore, making the dependency relationship between the event arguments is an urgent problem to solve to comprehensively and accurately extract the arguments of each event type.

-\item The event extraction task is complex, and the existing pre-training model lacks the learning of the event extraction task.
-The existing event extraction data sets have a few labeled data, and manual annotation of event extraction data set has a high time cost.
-Therefore, the construction of large-scale event extraction data set or the design of automatic construction event extraction data set is also a future research trend.

-\item The advantage of the deep learning method based on the joint model over the traditional approach is the joint representation form.
+\myparagraph{End-to-End Learning Model} The advantage of the deep learning method based on the joint model over the traditional approach is the joint representation form.
 The event extraction depends on the label of entities.
-So this paper believes that establishing a port-to-port autonomous learning model based on deep learning is a direction worthy of research and exploration, and how to design multi-task and multi-federation is a major challenge.
+So this paper believes that establishing a end-to-end autonomous learning model based on deep learning is a direction worthy of research and exploration, and how to design multi-task and multi-federation is a major challenge.

-\item The data set of event extraction is small.
-Deep learning combining external resources and constructing a large-scale dataset has achieved good results.
-Due to the difficulties in constructing labeled data sets and the small size of data sets, it is also an urgent research direction that how to make better use of deep learning to extract events from data sets effectively with the help of external resources.

-\item According to the different granularity of event extraction, event extraction can be divided into sentence-level event extraction and document-level event extraction.
+\myparagraph{Multi-event Extraction} According to the different granularity of event extraction, event extraction can be divided into sentence-level event extraction and document-level event extraction.
 There have been a lot of researches on sentence-level event extraction.
 However, the document-level event extraction is still in the exploratory stage, and the document-level event extraction is closer to the practical application.
 Therefore, how to design the multi-event extraction method for the text is of great research significance.

-\item Event extraction methods can be divided into schema-based event extraction methods and open domain event extraction methods.
-The effect of event extraction methods without schemas is challenging to evaluate, and template-based event extraction methods need to design different event schemas according to different event types.
-Therefore, how to design a general event extraction schema based on event characteristics is an essential means to overcome the difficulty in constructing event extraction data set and sharing knowledge among classes.